ram0973/dotfiles/README.md

 This is Sociological Social Network project, with options that will be implemented, step by step:

-registration, profiles, wall, private messages, API.
+Registration, profiles, wall, private messages, API.
 And most important - a robot that will emulate user actions.

 Step I. (Current):